CoolFool/Aurishem-Extension/README.md

 ## Features

-- Uses policy-kit instead of sudo for installing dependencies and package
+- Uses policy-kit instead of `sudo` for installing dependencies and package
 - Install directly from [aur.archlinux.org](https://aur.archlinux.org)
-- One click install ONLY after scrolling through PKGBUILD
+- One click install **only** after scrolling through PKGBUILD
-- Delete cloned files after install
+- Delete build files after install
 - Excellent logging system and view live install using `tail -f` if required
 - Get notified at each step